 So, instead, here are a few Jackie-related name facts:

 - Jackie’s daughter Caroline is the inspiration behind Neil Diamond’s song “Sweet Caroline” (1969).

 - Sources claim that Jackie’s first child, who was stillborn, would have been named Arabella.
 One source states the name was inspired by the ship Arbella, which carried Puritans to New England during the Great Migration.

-- Jackie’s maiden name, Bouvier, has appeared on the SSA’s baby name list once–in 1963.
+- Jackie’s maiden name, Bouvier, has appeared in the SSA’s baby name data once — in 1963.
 Five baby boys were named Bouvier that year.
 This may have been due to the death of baby Patrick Bouvier in August, or the death of JFK in November.

 - Jackie’s second married name, Onassis, has appeared on the SSA’s baby name list three times.
 The first was in 1968, when she wed Aristotle Onassis.
 Six baby boys were named Onassis that year.